 Learn to Ski Free Early Season, Late Season and in January

 In addition, many small resorts have “learn free” (or very cheap) days during the early season, during January, which is the national Learn to Ski and Snowboard Month (see more about our efforts to learn in Utah for LSSM here), and during the late season after spring break.
-The team at LSSM are doing two promotions this year, #firstdayfaces in which your kids can post pictures of themselves on social media, and the “Bring a Friend Challenge” to encourage skiers to bring new people into the sport.
-The Bring a Friend Challenge runs from January 5-February 18, 2018 and both offer chances to win prizes.
+Check out what the team at LSSM are doing to promote January programs and what mountain resorts offers are available on social media channels.

 Study the State Ski Directories & Discover New Resorts